jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 Issuer and Subject Subject Identifier Type {#sub-id-iss-sub}
 ------------------------------------------
-The Issuer and Subject Subject Identifier Type describes a subject by an issuer and a subject.
-Subject Identifiers of this type MUST contain an `iss` claim whose value identifies the issuer, and a `sub` claim whose value identifies the subject with respect to the issuer.
+The Issuer and Subject Subject Identifier Type describes a subject that is an account identified by a pair of `iss` and `sub` claims, as defined by {{!JWT}}.
 These claims MUST follow the formats of the `iss` claim and `sub` claim defined by {{!JWT}}, respectively.
-Both the `iss` claim and the `sub` claim MUST NOT be null or empty.
-The Issuer and Subject Subject Identifier Type is identified by the name `iss_sub`.
+Both the `iss` claim and the `sub` claim are REQUIRED and MUST NOT be null or empty.
+The Issuer and Subject Subject Identifier Type is identified by the name `iss-sub`.

 Below is a non-normative example Subject Identifier for the Issuer and Subject Subject Identifier Type:

 ~~~
 {
-  "subject_type": "iss_sub",
+  "subject_type": "iss-sub",
   "iss": "http://issuer.example.com/",
   "sub": "145234573",
 }